ipython/ipyparallel/docs/source/tutorial/task.md

 should use `success=failure=True`.
 The default behavior is to only use successes.

 There are other switches for interpretation that are made at the _task_ level.
-These are specified via keyword arguments to the client's {meth}`apply` method.
+These are specified via keyword arguments to the view's {meth}`~.LoadBalancedView.apply` method.

 after,follow